 2 to 3 minutes per slide is a generally a good rule of thumb.

 I once had the pleasure of doing a team presentation in front of a very large client with three of my colleagues.
-One was a department head scheduled to talk about our service and support strategy.
-One was a regional sales director for sales and major account management.
-One was a department head for product marketing.
+One member was a department head for service and support.
+Another was the regional sales director for sales and major account management.
+The last one was the Director of product marketing.
 Then there was me, a sales engineer.
-I was scheduled to talk about the solution to a particular challenge that the client was experiencing at that time.
+I was there to talk about the solution to a specific challenge plaguing the client at that time.

 Do your sales presentation with 10 slides.